Trump campaign spends $3M to file for recounts in two Wisconsin counties

 Trump has not yet conceded, despite Biden gaining more than the necessary 270 electoral votes to win the presidency.

-Fox News' John Roberts, Kellianne Jones and Ronn Blitzer contributed to this report.
+Fox News' John Roberts, Kellianne Jones, Ronn Blitzer and the Associated Press contributed to this report.